NickColley/design-of-forms/src/evolving-a-design/simplifying-entries/index.md

 <figure>

 ![Group of checkboxes with the title:
-"Goods to be be sent by (insert X in appropriate box)" Four checkboxes with labels: "Road", "Rail", "Sea", "Air".
+“Goods to be be sent by (insert X in appropriate box)” Four checkboxes with labels: “Road”, “Rail”, “Sea”, “Air”.
 Sea checkbox has X within it.
 Labels for each checkbox are close to the left.]({{ page.url }}1.jpg)